kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

 ## Task 3: Functional enrichment analysis (1.5 points)
 **Learning objective:** Learn how to interpret the differentially expressed gene lists that you generated in Task 2.

  1. Identify genes that are **upregulated** after IFNg stimulation (FDR < 0.01, log2 fold-change > 1).
-Copy this gene list into [g:Profiler](https://biit.cs.ut.ee/gprofiler/), disable "Hierarchical sorting" under the options and run the analysis.
-Report the top 20 most strongly enriched terms.
-Can you find evidence that this gene list corresponds to response to interferon-gamma?
+Copy this gene list into [g:Profiler](https://biit.cs.ut.ee/gprofiler/).
+Report the top 20 most strongly enriched Gene Ontology biological processes (GO:BP).
+Can you find evidence that your gene list is enriched for known genes  corresponds to response to interferon-gamma?
  2. Repeat the same g:Profiler analysis for genes differentially expressed after *Salmonella* infection (FDR < 0.01, log2 fold-change > 1).
 Report the top 20 most enriched terms.
 How do the results compare to the IFNg response?
 Are there specific enrichments that you did not see in the IFNg results?

 ## Bonus task: Statistical interactions